 I always wonder what Zeppelin would have achieved if he was still alive.

 Come on!
 His death signaled the end of Led Zeppelin's career!
 How is that not sad?

 A generational talent that had a huge effect on my life.
 His singing and songwriting talents were top-tier.
 With Soundgarden, supergroup Audioslave, and his solo efforts, his body of work will reverberate through music for generations.
 Rest in peace.

 He was a true legend, one of the original grunge artists, and he paved the way for so much change in the music world.
 His voice was one of the most powerful in rock, and his words were dark and soothing.
 Rock on in the afterlife!

-Ridiculous to have Prince at #16, below a bunch of no names!
-How many others were such a pure genius?
-Should be at LEAST 2 or 3!
+It's ridiculous to have Prince at #16, below a bunch of no-names!
+How many others were such pure geniuses?
+He should be at least 2 or 3!
 I remember all of these, and with Prince, THE WORLD mourned!

-Him and David Bowie, and Maurice White and Glenn Frey and Christina Grimmie, and Phife Dawg is too much for 1 year.
+Him, David Bowie, Maurice White, Glenn Frey, Christina Grimmie, and Phife Dawg in one year is too much.

 There is no excuse to have Prince at number 48.
 Put him in the top 5.